samedhi/firemore/README.md

 1. Automatic (and customizable) conversions between clojure maps and Firestore "json" documents.
 1. A channels based API for getting and observing Firestore documents.
 1. A binding between the Firestore Cloud database and a local clojure atom (great for om/re-frame/reagent).
-1. Simply update the document in the atom effect the change in the

 # Table of Contents
 1. [Getting Started](#getting_started)